 While only 5.5 million people call Papua New Guinea home, there’s more than 850 different tribes and more than 800 languages to be found in this island nation.
 Papua New Guinea is like no other place on Earth with so much unspoilt land and cultures to explore.

-There are about 20,000 expats living here and jobs PNG features in just about every facet of the economy.
+There are about 20,000 expats living and working in PNG within just about every facet of the economy.
 Automotive, mining, logging, financial services, aviation and tourism provide many of the expat opportunities.
 At the other end of the spectrum, aid agencies and projects in PNG attract volunteer workers.
-As a result jobs PNG offers people a great deal of diversity and unique experiences.
+As a result job oppertunities in PNG offers people a great deal of diversity and unique experiences.

 A long time ago